-Since its foundation in 2009 Jamie’s Farm has enabled thousands of disadvantaged young people (aged 11-16) from across the UK to thrive academically, socially and emotionally, through a unique blend of ‘Farming, Family and Therapy’.
+Since its foundation in 2009 Jamie’s Farm has enabled over 4,000 disadvantaged young people (aged 11-16) from across the UK to thrive academically, socially and emotionally, through a unique blend of ‘Farming, Family and Therapy’.
 This occurs through a transformative week-long residential on one of our farms where children contribute to the running of the farm, punctuated with therapeutic activities in individual and group settings.
 A rigorous follow up programme ensures these changes last.

 Jamie’s Farm acts as a catalyst for change, enabling disadvantaged young people to thrive academically, socially and emotionally.

 We provide a unique combination of ‘farming, family and therapy’ through a short stay residential and follow up programme.
 We aim to re-engage children with educational life, and enable them to fulfil their potential both in school and the wider social setting.

 A preventative approach;

 Building long term partnerships with schools and charities that bring children to Jamie’s Farm;

 Giving children a framework of support that will allow the impact of the farm on self-esteem, relationships and behaviour to continue.

 Jamie's Farm aims to: